amankhanal1960/amankhanal1960/README.md

 ---

-## 🚀 My Journey & Projects
+##  My Journey & Projects

-- **🔭 Full-stack Development Projects:** Constantly working on innovative projects that integrate both frontend and backend technologies.
+- ** Full-stack Development Projects:** Constantly working on innovative projects that integrate both frontend and backend technologies.
-- **👯 My Learning Journey:** Exploring and mastering modern frameworks and tools to build better applications.
+- ** My Learning Journey:** Exploring and mastering modern frameworks and tools to build better applications.
-- **🤝 Advanced Frontend Techniques:** Creating seamless, performant user experiences in large-scale applications.
+- ** Advanced Frontend Techniques:** Creating seamless, performant user experiences in large-scale applications.
-- **🌱 DSA & Next.js 15:** Sharpening my problem-solving skills and diving deep into the latest features of Next.js.
+- ** DSA & Next.js 15:** Sharpening my problem-solving skills and diving deep into the latest features of Next.js.
+- ** Currently learning machine learning fundamentals with a focus in EDA and scikit-learn.

 ---

-## 🛠️ Technologies & Tools
+##  Technologies & Tools

 ### Frontend
 - **Next.js 15** – Leveraging the latest features for server-side rendering and static site generation.